“He is incredibly calming and never gets flustered. When you want a client to know everything is going to be fine, Tim Calland is your man.” (2021)

 - Representing the liquidators of a finance company in TUV and preference claims arising out of the restructuring of a major finance group

 - Representing a trustee in bankruptcy in a long-running claim to recover a property that was subject to an IVA trust and that had been the subject of orders in matrimonial proceedings between the bankrupt and his wife

-Tim has substantial experience of business to business disputes in a wide range of contexts and is able to bring his broad knowledge to find creative ways of approaching such litigation.
-Examples include:
+Tim has substantial experience of business-to-business disputes and broader commercial litigation in a wide range of contexts and is able to bring his broad knowledge to find creative ways of approaching such cases.

 - A substantial claim by a finance house against a train manufacturer relating to the manufacture of train seats